ayush2209/learn-react/Episode 04/README.md

 ## Is `jsx` is mandatory for React?

 A: - No!
-But with the help using jsx it's very easy to build react app. - JSX maked developement fast, easy to maintian the code and debug.
+But with the help using jsx it's very easy to build react app. - JSX maked developement fast, easy to maintain the code and debug.

 ## Is `ES6` Mandatory for react?

 A: No!
-We can still develope react app without ES6.
+We can still develop react app without ES6.

 ## How can i Write comment in `JSX`?